foogunlana/interview/cddev2020.md

 **Acceptance Criteria**

 - Be able to see a list of current downloads with status (pending / in progress / done)
-- Be able to see, on each download, the URL and the timestamp of the last status update
+- Be able to see on each download, the URL of the download and the timestamp of its last status update
-- Be able to add a download to the queue by entering the download in the textbox and clicking "GO"
+- Be able to add a download to the queue by entering the download link in the textbox and clicking "GO"
-- Be able to see the downloads change status without refreshing the page (max - 1 minute latency)
+- Be able to see the downloads change their status without refreshing the page (max - 1 minute latency)

 ## Thanks!